Pool of Siloam: First Temple period pool

-The initial excavations surprised archaeologists by uncovering scant additional remains from the pool, but later investigations allowed for carbon dating the pool to roughly 800 BCE, at the time of King Jehoash of Judah.
-Those investigations indicated the pool may have been built to supply the city with water during times of climate change, and found that the pool was larger than expected at 19 m x 10 m x 11 m.
-In 2023, it was announced that the steps where Jesus healed a blind man were found, as well.
+The initial excavations surprised archaeologists by uncovering scant additional remains from the pool, but continuing work discovered a dam of monumental size and unexpected complexity, at least 19 meters long, 11 meters high, and 10 meters wide, with partly vertical, partly slanting walls.
+Carbon dating organic material from the dam allowed dating it and the pool to roughly 800 BCE, at the time of King Jehoash of Judah.
+Archaeologists speculate that the pool may have been built to supply the city with water during times of climate change.